KORZHILLIA/job-list/README.en.md

    correctly.
 8. Pagination arrows that are absent in mobile version model were added intentionally.
+9. New way of new component creation process was invented (createComponent.js).

 ## Thanx for your attention and I hope of further communications.